What What (In the Butt): Performances and appearances

 In April 2008, Samwell appeared on the BBC television show Lily Allen and Friends for an interview and performed a live version of "What What (In the Butt)" with choreographed dancers.
 The video was also featured in episode #53 of ADD-TV in Manhattan.
 "What What (In the Butt)" was an official selection at the Milwaukee International Film Festival and the Mix Brasil Film Festival.

 In June 2010 Samwell appeared on an episode of Comedy Central's Tosh.0, television show about viral videos.
-The segment told the story of how the "What What" video was created, followed by an acoustic duet version of the song by Samwell and Josh Homme, lead singer for Queens Of The Stone Age and guitar player for Kyuss.
+The segment told the story of how the "What What" video was created, followed by an acoustic duet version of the song by Samwell and Josh Homme, lead singer for Queens of the Stone Age and former guitar player for Kyuss.

 In 2009, the creators of the video, and Samwell himself, claimed that a feature film called What What (In the Butt): The Movie was in the works.

-On November 12, 2010, Brownmark Films filed a copyright infringement lawsuit against MTV Networks, South Park Studios, and Viacom for their use of "What What in the Butt" in a 2008 South Park episode.
+On November 12, 2010, Brownmark Films filed a copyright infringement lawsuit against MTV Networks, South Park Studios, and Viacom for their use of "What What in the Butt" in the 2008 South Park episode "Canada On Strike".
 In July 2011, a federal judge decided that South Park's use of the video fell under the fair use exception to copyright law, and thus the defendants did not owe damages.
 The decision was unusual in a copyright lawsuit because it was made on a motion to dismiss, before summary judgment.
 The appeal was dismissed by the Seventh Circuit Court of Appeals on June 7, 2012.
 Additionally, the district court awarded attorneys' fees to the defendants because the lawsuit was "objectively unreasonable".

 In January 2013, a behind-the-scenes video was released which showed footage from the original 2006 green screen shoot.

-In popular culture

-In the April 2, 2008 episode of South Park, "Canada on Strike", the boys post a viral video on "YouToob" (a fictional version of YouTube) of Butters performing "What What (In the Butt)".

-In October 2011 a porn parody of Comedy Central's Tosh.0 was released called Tosh Porn Oh.
-The film (porn star Dane Cross' directorial debut) contained a segment based on the "What What (In the Butt)" video with Samwell replaced by the pornographic actress Skin Diamond.
-The segment features a recreation of the original video which, according to the end credits, was fully licensed by Brownmark Films.

-The "What What" song surfaced on an episode of Sweden’s Got Talent in which four naked young men danced to the song.

-The creators of the "What What" video projected images of Samwell's iconic pink zeppelin onto buildings in Los Angeles for the five-year anniversary of the project.